I’m not an expert on revolutions, but it seems to me that to spark a revolution these days one needs three things:

 German-style Berliner Weisse

-This wheat-based style is light and fizzy and about as far away from mass-produced beer as you could imagine.
+This Berliner-style weisse is a light and fizzy and about as far away from mass-produced beer as you could imagine.
 So much so that even the most ardent anti-establishment craft revolutionist might need to sweeten it a bit with a fruit or herb-based syrup to take off the bracingly tart edge—and that’s okay.

 - Berliner Weisse | Crabtree Brewing Co. | Greeley, CO